 Contributing to India’s existing and emerging needs, we provide MIT students and faculty an opportunity to be at the forefront of India’s research, technology, and innovation activities.
-By conducting research and participating in internships and workshops at India’s world-class companies, universities, research centers, startups and NGOs, MIT-India cultivates opportunities to learn through impact.
+By conducting research and participating in internships and workshops at India’s world-class companies, universities, research centers, startups and NGOs, MISTI India cultivates opportunities to learn through impact.

 Program Offerings